KPL2022/PathNotes/src/app/version-notes/v_0_7_version_notes.md

   - initial attempt to more effortly address out of space errors
   - fragile RBSS from fixed parent location
   - try to in best effort manner preserve user bubble orientation when re-allocing for more reasonable space usage
+  - live pulling from github, and init mindmap from specific md files?

 [v] 3.4.1 mm-service
   [v] clean up src code -> update and trim comments